diogodanielsoaresferreira/diogodanielsoaresferreira.github.io/_posts/2024-04-15-should-i-use-virtual-threads.md

 Virtual threads are ideal for short-lived and short call stacks, for example for making an HTTP call or a database query.
 If that's your scenario, they're probably the right fit.
 For CPU-bound processes, platform threads continue to be the best option.

-It's not expected that virtual threads kill Kotlin coroutines or reactive programming.
+It's not expected that virtual threads totally replace Kotlin coroutines or reactive programming.
 For more complex projects, Kotlin coroutines offer much more flexibility than any other option, given its structured concurrency approach, channel-based concurrency and actor-based concurrency.

 Reactive frameworks are also best fit for projects that involve handling asynchronous data streams and event-driven architectures, with built-in features like backpressure and data stream processing operations, such as stream composition and transformation.